orchidsoftware/orchid.software/docs/en/docs/index.md

 ## What Orchid is not

-Laravel Orchid is not a "boxed turnkey solution".
-You need proper coding skills to use it.
-It's designed to make developers' lives easier when building complex systems, not providing you with one out of the box.
+Laravel Orchid isn't a "turnkey boxed solution".
+You need good programming skills to use it.
+It's designed to make developers' lives easier when building complex systems, not to give you a ready-made solution.

 ## What is the difference between other packages?

-The Laravel ecosystem is rich in various admin panels.
+The Laravel ecosystem is rich with different admin panels.
-Maybe, You have already solved your problems using Nova, Voyager, BackPack, QuickAdminPanel, or the like.
+You may have already solved your problems with Nova, Voyager, BackPack, QuickAdminPanel or similar.
-Here you were led by a desire to find out if the platform will simplify and improve your work.
+In doing so, you were guided by the desire to find out if the platform can simplify and improve your work.
-We hope to answer this question.
+We hope that we can answer this question.

-All previous packages are designed to simplify CRUD database operations, and they can be divided into several methods:
+All the previous packages were developed to simplify the work with the CRUD database, and they can be divided into several methods:

-- **Scaffolding** - The scaffolding method consists of generating physical files according to specified specifications, thereby being the fastest at the initial stage of application development.
-As a rule, developers delete such packages after age since they cannot update files with manual changes for updated criteria.
+- **Scaffolding** - The scaffolding method consists in creating physical files according to certain specifications, and thus it's the fastest at the initial stage of application development.
+As a rule, developers delete such packages after they age, as they cannot update the files with manual changes for updated criteria.

-- **Visual programming** - is a method in which the developer drags or selects pre-prepared objects, thus building the application instead of writing program code.
-This view is based on the assumption that most programs are simple procedural sequences.
-However, once a program becomes more than a pretty trivial example, its complexity will soon afflict the novice programmer.
+- **Visual programming** - is a method where the developer drags or selects prepared objects and thus creates the application instead of writing program code.
+This view is based on the assumption that most programs are simple procedural flows.
+However, once a program becomes more than a fairly trivial example, its complexity will soon trouble the inexperienced programmer.

-- **One file** - a method that invites the developer to describe all the necessary actions in one class, which binds to the Eloquent model.
-But suppose we try to go beyond a CRUD application's scope.
-In that case, libraries concentrated in such a paradigm will not help us because we do not work with that class.
+- **One Class** - a method that invites the developer to describe all necessary actions in a class bound to the Eloquent model.
+But let's assume that we're trying to go beyond the scope of a CRUD application.
+In this case, libraries concentrated in such a paradigm won't help us because we're not working with this class.

-Unlike scaffolding, this package will be helpful at any stage of development, and not just at the beginning, remaining fast for growth due to a ready-made set of components.
+Unlike scaffolding, this package is helpful at any stage of development, not just at the beginning, because it can grow quickly thanks to the pre-built components.
-It does not provide visual programming, so you need to write code on the keyboard and not click with the mouse.
+It doesn't offer visual programming, so you've to write the code with the keyboard and not click with the mouse.
-And instead of one, the main class provides many small components for encapsulation and reuse.
+And instead of one, the main class offers many small components for encapsulation and reuse.

 ## What is rapid development?